ayusharma/DreamBox/README.md

 Dream box is a motivational webpage made to boost the willingness of the people to work for the web technologies.

-This webpage has been made to motivate a friend of mine.
+This webpage has been made for motivatoin.

 Technology Used: HTML5 CSS3 jQuery GNU/Linux Digital Ocean as VPS GIMP